slowernews/wisdom-tldr/README.md

 > *'I want to know God's thoughts; the rest are details.' -- Albert Einstein*

-> *'The ability to ignore immediate dangers and pleasures translates into power.'*

 > *'You only have to do a very few things right in your life so long as you don't do too many things wrong.' -- Warren Buffett*

 > *'Always look where you want to go, not where you don't want to go.'*

 > *'Anything that does not bring me alive is too small for me.' -- David Whyte*

-Practical HINT: Track time and journal for hints on where to improve.
+HINTS:

 > *'Track your time manually so you have to see it and deal with it.
-Use a spreadsheet or paper.' -- Allen Tucker*
+Use a spreadsheet or paper.'*

+> *'Tackle your most important thing (MIT) first thing in the morning.'*

+> *'Don't major on minor things.'*

+> *'Focus.
+Do one thing really well.
+Solve one problem with one solution.<br>
+Focus on the one thing most likely to get maximum results.
+Forget everything else.'*

 HOWEVER,

 > *'The more centralized the enemy, the more devastating becomes a blow at its leader or governing body.'*

 <!--
-automate what you can:
-> *'Paying bills automatically means you won’t be late and you free up your mental energy to focus on other things.' -- Allen Tucker*

-focus: the notion of tackling your most important thing (MIT) first thing in the morning.

 look at situations as systems. i help to create systems.
 Bad luck vs. bad planning

-don't major on minor things

 *guerrilla* has their strengths also. cena do mosquito

-Focus.
-Do one thing really well.
-Solve one problem with one solution.
-Focus on the one thing most likely to get maximum results.
-Forget everything else.

 4. Focus on Revenue Generating Activities
 One of the simplest habits that you can start implementing today is to shift all of your focus towards revenue generating activities.